 Most smaller companies start with an Excel spreadsheet and some scattered emails but with the software available to you now, that just makes no sense.
 We suggest starting with a solid and scalable ATS (applicant tracking system) that’s built for SMBs.
 Having your staffing plan will help you evaluate new products to ensure they meet your needs.
 Keeping track and contact with various candidates will soon become a big part of your routine, so find an ATS that can help you and your team do that.
-We may be a little biased, but given that you can try Recruiterbox for free (and lots of startups and SMBs already love the product) why don’t you give it a try ?
+Learn what features your solution should have with our “Choosing an ATS” guide.

 5. Devise a salary structure document

 This is by far the most neglected document in a small to medium business.
 Don’t let that happen to you.
 Discover salaries for various functions within the company and compare and contrast those with fair market value for similar positions.
 Revise every six months to ensure that you stay competitive.
 If your company offers other forms of compensation like benefits, stock options, profit sharing or a work-flex environment; make note of them but keep them separate from the salary structure document.
 Our “Determining Salary and Compensation” guide will help you agree on favorable pay with new hires.

 Newer companies may not offer the same sort of traditional benefits that many employees are used to receiving, but that doesn’t mean you don’t have as much to offer.
 Get creative.
 Find out what your managers might be able to swing in their departments.
 Can employees work from home?
 Can you purchase equipment or offer discounted rates from benefits companies?
 You can use our compensation and benefits template to outline your policies.